diederv/JakeWarton/README.md

 - Add Unit tests
 - Add JavaDoc
 - Enhance the UI with a proper design
-- Extract or Add more styling elements
+- Extract or Add more styling elements and use choose a theme and support night-mode
 - Cache the content using Room, remove the Http Cache layers
 - Refactor the package structure
 - Replace the deprecated: *NetworkInfo*, *connectivityManager.activeNetworkInfo* & *activeNetwork.isConnected* in the RetrofitModule